 |

 The window offers you several options.
+In the Printer section, you can choose the

-In the Name box, you can choose the type of printer on which your document will be printed.
-If you work in an office, you may have access to more than one printer.
-For example, you could have access to several laser printers or even a color printer.
+type of printer on which your document will be printed.
+If you work in an office,

-In the Print range section, you have the options to print your entire document or only some pages of your workbook.
-This is very practical when you need to reprint a few pages after a correction.
+In the Print range section, you have the options to print your entire document or only some pages

-In the Print what section.
-Excel offers you to print the range of cells that you selected first, to print the worksheet where the cursor is located or to print all the worksheets of your workbook that contains a number, text or a formula.
+is located or to print all the worksheets of your file that contains a number, text

 Page break